jallanxjallan/onemanairforce/adaptation/scenes/with_mbah_marijan.md

 ---
-status: draft
+status: omit
-include: false
 title: With Mbah Marijan
-date: 15 October 1988
+date: 2 August 1988
 category: present
 synopsis: Cameron and Muharto visit a guru on Mount Merapi to seek spiritual support for the success of their investigation.
 ---